John and Mary Kormendy: Antarctica 2026

 Campbell Island albatross (Thalassarche melanophris impavida) is a subspecies of Black-browed albatross (Thalassarche melanophris), which we have seen world-wide (off the Cape of Good Hope, in subantarctic waters off Ushuaia and the Falkland Islands, and around tropical Pacific islands).
 They breed only here, at Campbell Island, with >~ 24,000 breeding pairs according to Wikipedia.
 I saw many clusters of breeding nests all along this zodiac cruise.

-Campbell Island (Black-browed) albatross nesting grounds, with startlingly light-eyed adults and fluffy chicks
+Campbell Island Black-browed albatross nesting grounds, with startlingly light-eyed adults and fluffy chicks

 I insert this picture here, out of sequence, to show what the bird looks like when it poses conveniently beside our cabin's balcony, at lunch time, between AM and PM zodiac cruises.